 After saving Selina from Bane's men on the rooftop Batman parks the Bat in the cave followed by the scene where Alfred tells him about the letter and then leaves.
 When Bruce Wayne returns from the prison and saves Fox with the help of Selina and Fox asks where he had parked the Bat, it is parked on the rooftop of a building rather than where he had left it, in the cave.
 Batman most likely flew it onto the rooftop on his way to meet Selina in the subway, even though we don't see him travel there.

 Midway through the movie, there is an aerial shot of a Tumbler (Batmobile) being slowly driven down a snow-covered street.
 The vehicle features a set of 4 rear wheels, yet only a single set of tire tracks are left in its path.
-However given that the Tumbler is a real vehicle constructed for the movie (neither a special effect, nor fake constructed over another vehicle) this is probably how the vehicle leaves tracks at low speed.
-(Six-wheel drive is unlikely to be efficient in slow city driving.)
+This is due to the tread on the tires.
+The tracks are being left by the smoother, treaded front tires.
+Which can be seen picking up snow as the vehicle moves forward.
+The rear tires are not picking up snow because the tread is deeper, like that found on a more aggressive off road tire.

 At the start of the film, when Selina Kyle inspects Bruce Wayne's desk, a picture of Rachel can be seen next to a picture of Bruce's parents.
 Later on Miranda Tate inspects a similar set of photos after Bruce broke into his own house.
 The second set of photos were different as they were not in Bruce's bedroom but more likely a downstairs lounge area.